ministryofjustice/security-guidance/standards/authorisation.md

 This helps reduce the "attack surface" of the computer by eliminating unnecessary privileges.

-Day to day examples include: not ordinarily using an 'administrator' login on an end-user device (such as a laptop) or logging into a server as 'root'.
+Day to day examples include: not ordinarily using an 'administrator' login on an end-user device (such as a laptop), logging into a server as 'root' or a user being able to access all records within a database when they only need to access a subset for their work.

 ### Administrator definition